 Family caregivers of Alzheimer’s patients provide a whopping 80% of the care at home, while a mere 10% of seniors receive all their care from paid health professionals.
 According to the Alzheimer’s Association, most (70%) of those caregivers are women.

 8. There is an increased likelihood of depression, emotional stress and financial problems among caregivers for those with the disease.

 The communication difficulties and personality changes of Alzheimer’s can place incredible strain on caregivers.
 “The close relationship between the caregiver and the impaired person — a relationship involving shared emotions, experiences, and memories — may particularly place caregivers at risk for psychological and physical illness.”
 (Facts and Figures) Therapeutic and social support are shown to reduce this risk.

 9. The total cost of health and long term care services for Alzheimer’s is $259 billion.

 Over $56 billion of that amount was paid out of pocket.
 About $175 billion, or roughly 70%, was paid by Medicare and Medicaid.
 Medicaid coverage is particularly important for those Medicare beneficiaries who have very low income and assets but who need long-term care or skilled nursing.

 10. There are an estimated 800,000 Americans with the disease living alone.

 For all of the Alzheimer’s sufferers who are receiving support from family caregivers or who are living in an Alzheimer’s or dementia care facility, as many as 15% of people with the disease still live alone.
-Many of those have no identified caregiver, a situation which puts them at greater risk of medical emergencies, poor self-care, social isolation and a range of other issues.
+Many of those have no identified caregiver, a situation that puts them at greater risk of medical emergencies, poor self-care, social isolation, and a range of other issues.

 All data from the Alzheimer’s Association Facts and Figures report.